claytonjones-401n16/seattle-javascript-401n16/class-16/lab/README.md

-# LAB: Event Driven Applications
+# LAB: TCP Server / Message Application

-Create an event driven application that "distributes" the responsibility for logging to separate modules, using only events to trigger logging based on activity.
+Create an multi-server, event driven application that uses only events transmitted over a network to trigger logging based on activity.

-We're going to build an application for a company called **CAPS** - The Code Academy Parcel Service
+We're going to continue working on the application for a company called **CAPS** - The Code Academy Parcel Service

 **CAPS** will simulate a delivery service where vendors (such a flower shops) will ship products using our delivery service and when delivered, be notified that their customers received what they purchased.

+As you can imagine, the CAPS system, the Vendors and the Drivers will all be on different computers and can't be using the same running application, so we'll need a way to keep everything in sync over the network.

 ## Before you begin